Martin McKenna (artist): Personal life

 He married and had a son born in 2013.
 His hobbies included reading, watching films, training his border collie, Nell, for sheepdog trials, hiking Scottish mountains, and flying airplanes.
 He lived in Lincolnshire, United Kingdom from 2014 to 2020 before relocating to Scotland in July 2020.

 Death

-McKenna committed suicide in September 2020.
+McKenna died by suicide in September 2020.
 He was survived by his son.

 Published work

 Many of McKenna's works are archived on Flickr.